-• The initial plan is to award $20,000 in grants depending on the amount of money raised.
+The plan for 2015 is to award $20,000 in grants depending on the amount of money raised.

-• Funds will be raised from membership and friends and matched by SOF endowment.
+- Funds will be raised from membership and friends.

-• Approximately two to four grants envisioned, amounts depending on project proposals submitted.
+- Approximately two to four grants are envisioned, amounts depending on project proposals submitted.

-• In addition to basic purpose (see Rules 2 and 3 below), applicants and the SOF Board can suggest topics or activities that they are interested in.
+- In addition to basic purpose (see Rules 2 and 3 below), applicants and the SOF Board may suggest topics or activities that they are interested in.

 Grant Program Rules